 Summary of Key Responsibilities

-- A key role will be working collaboratively with diverse functional groups within Shattuck to accomplish translational science objectives.
-He or she will also collaborate with Clinical Scientists, Clinical Monitors, Regulatory and External CROs in accomplishing clinical sample collection objectives and obtaining and tracking appropriate informed consent form (ICF) for research sample use.
-The candidate will author relevant sections pertaining to translational science/ correlative studies in regulatory documentation for regulatory submissions to governmental regulatory agencies (e.g., FDA, NIH RAC, MHRA and EMA) as well as for local regulatory bodies as needed (e.g. IRB/EC).
+- Working collaboratively with diverse functional groups within Shattuck to define and implement the translational science objectives for clinical phase assets.
+The Director of Translational Medicine will collaborate with Clinical Scientists, Clinical Monitors, Regulatory and External CROs to review clinical trial documents including protocols and informed consent forms (ICFs) that detail objectives and clinical sample collection.
+The candidate will author relevant sections pertaining to translational science/ correlative studies for regulatory submissions to governmental agencies (e.g., FDA, NIH RAC, MHRA and EMA) as well as local bodies (e.g. IRB/EC).

 - Candidate will have at minimum, one direct report (FTE).
-Candidate will be responsible for evaluating, hiring and managing direct report(s) as needed.
-More specifically, duties include, but are not limited, to setting objectives (to ensure they are aligned with broader group/department), formal/informal evaluations of direct reports, and managing the professional development of their direct reports.
+Candidate will be responsible for evaluating, hiring, and managing direct report(s) as needed.
+Management responsibilities include setting near term and yearly objectives (to ensure they are aligned with broader group/department), training and overseeing performance, formal/informal evaluations and managing their professional development.

-- PhD with at least 3 years of post-doctoral experience in immunology, oncology, molecular/cell biology or related discipline with evidence of productivity as demonstrated by publications in peer-reviewed journals and/or abstracts at conferences.
+- MD/PhD, MD or PhD with at least 3 years of experience in immuno-oncology research with evidence of productivity as demonstrated by publications in peer-reviewed journals and/or abstracts at conferences.

-- Previous experience in biologics is required (i.e. Graduate Work, Post-Doctoral Fellowship and/or prior industry experience).
+- Previous experience in biologics (i.e., Graduate Work, Post-Doctoral Fellowship and/or prior industry experience)

 - Working knowledge of requirements for clinical trial assays used for patient selection